-Prior to salvation a man is dead IN their sins but after salvation he is dead TO sin.
-Before being saved a man is a slave to the power of sin, but after redemption the power of sin has been broken in his life.
-As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth and reckon it to be so - reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus.
+Prior to salvation, a man is dead IN their sin... but after salvation, he is dead TO sin.
+Before being saved, a man is a slave to the power of sin, but after redemption, he is no longer a slave to sin because the power of sin has been broken in his life.
+As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth to heart and reckon it to be so: "Reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus."

 This instruction from Paul is based on the faithful, unchanging, and unalterable Word of God.
 It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s Word.
 It is by faith in Christ that we have been saved, and it is also by faith in Christ that we have been liberated from the power of sin.
 Therefore, Paul urges us to keep sin in the place of death and not to allow sin to reign in our mortal bodies, since we have been freed from its power.